-Sponsored by the Center for Environmental Filmmaking and The Nature Conservancy, the 2019 Eco-Comedy Video Competition theme is Climate Change.
-Yes, we know, it’s a vast, unwieldly topic that already has people rolling their eyes!
-So we challenge you to produce a short (less than three minutes), humorous video that will be seen on YouTube to engage audiences in climate change.
+Sponsored by the Center for Environmental Filmmaking and The Nature Conservancy, the 2020 Eco-Comedy Video Competition theme will be Clean Air and Clean Water.
+We challenged you to produce a short (less than three minutes), humorous video that would be seen on YouTube to engage audiences in these topics.
 The contest is open to anyone worldwide who has a flair for producing videos.
 Last year we had four categories: K-8, High School, College/University, and Nonstudent.
 In addition to these categories, this year we are adding a K-8 and High School category for local DC students.
-The winner in each category will receive a $500 prize, plus recognition at the DC Environmental Film Festival, and on the websites of the Center for Environmental Filmmaking and The Nature Conservancy.
+The winner in each category will recieve cash prizes, plus recognition at the DC Environmental Film Festival, and on the websites of the Center for Environmental Filmmaking and The Nature Conservancy.

 - Be humorous.

 - Communicate a clear (and funny!) message around the theme of clean air and clean water.

 - Reach a broad audience.

 - Be an original production.

 - Contain a title at the beginning; please include the total running time.

 - Contain credits of the production crew members at the end.

 - Be less than three minutes (including titles and credits).